 - List of customers and corresponding sales data

-- Inventory trends - in stock, out of stock, and over-stocked
+- Inventory trends for in stock, out of stock, and overstocked items

 - Taxes assessed

-Google Analytics is divided into a small handful of modules — and eCommerce business owners and developers are able to leverage all of this data to assess the quality of the website experience they’ve built as long as you know how to read and create GA reports.
+Google Analytics is divided into a small handful of modules.
+You can leverage all of this data to assess the quality of the website experience they’ve built as long as you know how to read and create reports.
 This includes:

-- Audience insights - who visited, where they came from, what kinds of devices they used, etc.
+- Audience insights to understand who visited your site, where they came from, what kinds of devices they used, etc.

-- Acquisition insights - which channels drove the most traffic to the site, how successful is organic vs. paid search, etc.
+- Acquisition insights, which show which channels drove the most traffic to your site, how successful organic vs. paid search is, etc.

-- Behavioral insights - what do visitors actually do when they’re on the site, which pages lead to the most conversions (and which have the highest bounce rates), what path do they take upon entering the site, etc.
+- Behavioral insights, meaning what visitors actually do when they’re on your site, which pages lead to the most conversions (and which have the highest bounce rates), what path visitors take upon entering your site, etc.

-- Conversions insights - individual product performance, overall sales tracking, time-to-purchase ratios, etc.
+- Conversions insights that provide information on individual product performance, overall sales tracking, time-to-purchase ratios, etc.

-With more data, your clients won’t have to spend as much money trying to target too large of an audience or one that’s perhaps not a good fit.
+With more data, your clients won’t have to spend as much money trying to target too large of an audience or one that perhaps isn’t a good fit.
 They also won’t have to deal with design or content overhauls in the face of floundering sales.
 WooCommerce and Google Analytics will enable you to make smarter decisions over the long haul.

 Shopify has a similar setup internally as WooCommerce does.
-Once your store is set up and live on the web, you’ll start pulling data into the Shopify Analytics Dashboard:
+Once your store is set up and live on the web, you can begin pulling data into the Shopify Analytics Dashboard:

 Once you’re happy with the date range, you can view all reports at once using this dashboard or you can visit individual ones to take a deeper dive and do further customization of the report:

-You can actually do a lot of the data filtering and display manipulation from right here in the dashboard.
+You can actually do a lot of the data filtering and display manipulation directly from within the dashboard.
 That’s definitely a helpful feature to have if you want to save custom configurations as reports you can easily pull from in the future.

-- Sales insights - by product, by discount, by location, by customer name, etc.
+- Sales insights by product, discount, location, customer name, etc.